moogway82/JamSoftElectronULA/README.md

 - A repaired Issue 6 board with a Rockwell R6502 and 4x Samsung KM4164B-15 DRAM chips.
 Tested with and without IC18 to buffer/unbuffer the 16MHz clock, PHI0 and NMI signals.
 - An Issue 4 board with a UMC UM6502 and 4x TI TMS4164-15 DRAM chips.
-- A repaired Issue 6 Electon PSU Board, powered from a non-original 12V AC Adapter
+- A repaired Issue 6 Electron PSU Board, powered from a non-original 12V AC Adapter

 The JamSoftElectronULA is being provided as-is, with no guarantees.
 I've had a lot of issues come and go with reliability during the course of development and testing but I think it's in a good-enough state now to get out there and not be just sitting on my workbench.